juosukai/juosukai.github.io/_posts/2014-11-03-finmacadmin.md

 ### filevault

-At the end of the formal session, I presented some slides as an introduction to Filevault, and Marko Salo presented some case studies, followed by some group discussion
+At the end of the formal session, I presented some slides as an introduction to Filevault, and Marko Salo (from [Tieto](http://www.tieto.fi/)) presented some case studies, followed by some group discussion

 * [introduction to filevault](/public/filevault.pdf)